Topological Spatial Graph Coarsening: Experiments and Real World Examples

 \section{Experiments and Real World Examples}

 We illustrate the proposed method on simulated and real world data.
 The simulated data consists of a spatial graph where the nodes are positioned on a ring with a random effect and the edges are sampled at random.
 We test the spatial graph coarsening procedure with average degree positioning.
 We then move to two real world dataset.
-We simplify the road network of Marseille, France using the degree positioning \citep{boeing2025modeling}.
-We test the effect of the topological spatial graph coarsening procedure of a classification task for the dataset of network fungi \citep{fricker2025fungi}.
+In the first, we simplify the road network of the city of Marseille (France) using the degree positioning \citep{boeing2025modeling}.
+In the second, we test the effect of the topological spatial graph coarsening procedure of a classification task for a dataset of network fungi \citep{fricker2025fungi}.